Start your teaching journey with How to get into teaching, a practical guide designed to support your path to a rewarding career in education.

 Having previous, relevant experience before applying isn’t compulsory for your application, but it is beneficial.
 Previous experience can include volunteering in a school, tutoring, or childminding.
 If you have any classroom experience, then this is a bonus.

-We recommend you gain some experience before applying to train to illustrate your drive and willingness to enter the profession.
+We recommend you gain some relevant experience before applying to train to illustrate your drive and willingness to enter the profession.
 It also gives you the opportunity to see what the job role entails and will give you more of an awareness of the career that you’re about to embark on.

 Gaining relevant experience also reduces the chance of you deciding to drop-out or switch courses as you’re already aware of the demands of teaching before committing to a teaching qualification, enabling you to tackle challenges better if issues arise during your training.